-Any Downgrade Drawing under any Liquidity Facility, other than any portion thereof applied to the payment of interest on the applicable Certificates, will bear interest (x) subject to clause (y) below, from the date of the drawing to (but excluding) the third business day following the applicable Liquidity Provider's receipt of the notice of such Downgrade Drawing, at the Base Rate plus a specified margin per annum, and thereafter, at LIBOR for the applicable interest period (or, as described in the fourth paragraph under "- Reimbursement of Drawings - Interest Drawings, Special Termination Drawing and Final Drawing", the Base Rate) plus a specified margin per annum on the outstanding amount from time to time of such Downgrade Drawing and (y) from and after the date, if any, on which it is converted into a Final Drawing as described below under "- Liquidity Events of Default", at a rate equal to LIBOR for the applicable interest period (or, as described in the first or fourth paragraph under "- Interest Drawings, Special Termination Drawing and Final Drawing", the Base Rate) plus 4% per annum.
+Any Downgrade Drawing under any Liquidity Facility, other than any portion thereof applied to the payment of interest on the applicable Certificates, will bear interest (x) subject to clause (y) below, from the date of the drawing to (but excluding) the third business day following the applicable Liquidity Provider's receipt of the notice of such Downgrade Drawing, interest will accrue at the Base Rate plus a specified margin per annum, and thereafter, interest will accrue at LIBOR for the applicable interest period (or, as described in the fourth paragraph under "- Reimbursement of Drawings - Interest Drawings, Special Termination Drawing and Final Drawing", the Base Rate) plus a specified margin annum. on amounts deposited in the Cash Collateral Account attributable to such Liquidity Facility plus a specified margin per annum on the outstanding amount from time to time of such Downgrade Drawing and (y) from and after the date, if any, on which it is converted into a Final Drawing as described below under "- Liquidity Events of Default", at a rate equal to LIBOR for the applicable interest period

+(or, as described in the first or fourth paragraph under "- Interest Drawings, Special Termination Drawing and Final Drawing", the Base Rate) plus 4% per annum.